-Forum on Federal Administrative Adjudication (September 2017).
+- Forum on Mass and Fake Comments in Agency Rulemaking (October 2018).
+ACUS cosponsored this forum with the American University Administrative Law Review.
+Dominic J. Mancini, Deputy Administrator of the Office of Information and Regulatory Affairs (OIRA), provided the keynote address.
+The forum also included several panels consisting of leading academics and agency officials discussing how agencies address mass comments and how the rise of "fake" comments affects the rulemaking process. - Forum on Federal Administrative Adjudication (September 2017).
 ACUS cosponsored a forum on federal administrative adjudication.
-The forum took place on Capitol Hill with congressional staff, and Kim Hildred, the Chair of the Social Security Advisory Board, appeared as a featured speaker.
-The event included three panels that addressed agency adjudication and possible reforms.
-These panels discussed adjudication in the administrative state; technological innovations in adjudication; and balancing fairness and efficiency in high volume adjudication programs.

-Symposium on New Developments in Regulatory Benefit-Cost Analysis (September 2017).
+The forum took place on Capitol Hill with many congressional staff in attendance.
+Topics included technological innovations in adjudication and balancing fairness and efficiency in high-volume adjudication programs. - Symposium on New Developments in Regulatory Benefit-Cost Analysis (September 2017).
 ACUS cosponsored a symposium on regulatory benefit-cost analysis with the George Washington University Regulatory Studies Center and the Society for Benefit-Cost Analysis.
 Former OIRA Administrators Susan Dudley and Sally Katzen appeared as featured speakers.
 The event included discussions on tools for evaluating regulatory and deregulatory impacts and on experience using regulatory analysis to implement new directives.